blacksecopss/blacksecopss/README.md

-- 👋 Hi, I’m @powerfulssg
+- 👋 Hi, I’m BlackSecOpss
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Ethical Hacking and Penetration Testing.
-- 🌱 I’m currently learning/pursuing diploma in computer science.
+- 🌱 I’m currently pursuing B.Tech in Cybersecurity.
 - 📫 How to reach me = Telegram: @BlackSecOpss

 <!---